What is a WAC Test?

 How Do I Get a WAC Test?

-We can turnaround waste classification tests and WAC testing within days of initial enquiry.
-We can carry out WAC tests at the same time as a waste classification test for convenience or we can deliver results of your waste classification test to see if a WAC test would be necessary.
+We can turnaround waste classification tests and WAC testing within days of sample collection and can carry out WAC tests at the same time as a waste classification test for convenience or we can deliver results of your waste classification test to see if a WAC test would be necessary.

 1. Contact us and let us know your requirements